Autodesk/AutomaticComponentToolkit/Examples/UnitTest/Project/README.md

-To build the libNumbers-test project
+To build the libUnitTest-test project

 `mkdir _build`